minitwit-tdb/DevOps/report/SystemView.md

 Publicly we also expose a set of endpoints that can be used to interact with our system through REST operations.
 These endpoints would ideally also have an interface available such that external developers would know how to interact with our system.

-Such an interface however has not been constructed, and the reason for this is that our API should not be used by other developers than those who invented the Simulator, and they were the ones providing an interface to us that our API should adhere to.
+Such an interface however has not been constructed because our API should not be used by developers other than those who invented the Simulator, and they were the ones providing the interface our API should adhere to.

 ### Current state

-Now that the our Minitwit project has ended, it is also time to assses the state of our application, and we believe that our is in a good state in terms of maintainability, reliability, portability and modifiability.
+Now that the our MiniTwit project has ended, it is also time to assess the state of our application, and we believe that our system is in a good state in terms of maintainability, reliability, portability and modifiability.

 We base these claims on the following:

 * We have had static analysis of our source code since the initial refactoring.
-This has allowed us to catch code smells during development and enforce a strict ruleset of how code is written in this project to avoid arguments regarding proper formatting while (hopefully) allowing different developers to understand each others code easilier.
-This has been done to improve maintainability
+This has allowed us to catch code smells during development and enforced a strict ruleset of how code is written in this project to avoid arguments regarding proper formatting while (hopefully) allowing different developers to understand each others' code more easily.
+This was done to improve maintainability.
 * We have employed static analysis and system testing in our CI pipeline, which will stop deployments in case our application fails in any way.
-This is done to improve the reliability of our project.
+This was done to improve the reliability of our project.
-* Our application runs in Docker containers which means that there are no strict requirements to the operating system other than it should be able to run Docker.
-This is done to improve the portability of our project.
+* Our application runs in Docker containers which means that there are no strict requirements to the operating system other than being able to run Docker.
+This was done to improve the portability of our project.
-* The design of our system, as described in the previous sections, has been made to improve modifiability and maintainability of the project.
+* The design of our system, as described in the previous sections, was made to improve modifiability and maintainability of the project.
-* As far as we have been able to monitor ourselves then we have been able to keep our SLA, which can be seen as our application is reliable.
+* As far as we have been able to monitor ourselves we have been able to live up to our SLA, which can be seen as our application being reliable.

 However, it should also be noted that we believe that another important reason of why we believe that this project is in a good state is due to the relatively small size of the project.
-In case the project were to evolve over several years, then the technical debt should be repayed frequently in order to avoid the system deteriorating over time.
+In case the project were to evolve over several years, then the technical debt should be repaid frequently in order to avoid the system deteriorating over time.

-Finally there are also some clear issuse with the system that should be dealt with relatively soon if the state of the system should remain.
+Finally there are also some clear issues with the system that should be dealt with relatively soon if the state of the system should remain.
 These are as follows:

 * Documentation is poor.
-There are few comments in the source code described why choices have been made and the README.md could be improved to ease onboarding of new developers.
+There are few comments in the source code describing why choices have been made and the README.md could be improved to ease onboarding of new developers.
-* While some of the most pressing security matters found during our security review has been fixed, then some still exists and they should be dealt with.
+* While some of the most pressing security matters found during our security review has been fixed, some still exist and these should be dealt with.
 This has been discussed in our Security Report.
 * SonarCloud.io reports that there are 2 hours of technical debt, 2.8% code duplication and 1 minor bug, which can be seen in the image below.
-While this is relatively minor issues with regards to the quality of the project, then they still exist and may potentially 'snowball' in the future and therefore should be dealt with as soon as possible.
+While these are relatively minor issues with regards to the quality of the project, they still exist and may potentially 'snowball' in the future and therefore should be dealt with as soon as possible.
+It is worth noting that 6 of the 13 code smells are mentioned due to a mismatch of the exported variable and the name of the file for 6 different files corresponding to end points.

 ![Sonar cloud quality assessment](./images/sonarcloud.png)